openfheorg/openfhe-development/benchmark/src/README.md

 # Benchmarking

-Palisade uses the [Google microbenchmark support library](https://github.com/google/benchmark#running-benchmarks) to measure performance.
+OpenFHE uses the [Google microbenchmark support library](https://github.com/google/benchmark#running-benchmarks) to measure performance.
 Performance testing code can be found in `/benchmark/src`.
 After building, binaries are written to `/your_build_folder/bin/benchmark`.
 To build only tests and their dependencies, use the following command in the build folder:

 ```
 make allbenchmark